khuan013/rshell/README.md

 ---

 This program will output the contents of a directory.
 If no directory is passed as an argument, it will output the `.` directory.
+Also displays different colors for different types of files.

 ls accepts 3 flags